 • Green Tea

-4. Consider Eating Some Vegan Food
+4. Check Out Some Vegan Food

 Getting your protein and vitamin D from meat products, like salmon, chicken, pork, and more, is one of many ways to reach the daily recommended intake.
 But, for this coming Christmas, you can also prepare healthy yet delicious meals using vegan ingredients.
 And if you’re conscious about your weight, going for a vegan diet can be helpful for your weight loss goals, according to Cardiologist Jeffrey Soble.